-Academic Service-Learning focuses on the mutual benefit of participating students and community agencies.
-U of T faculty and staff in collaboration with the community partner design placement activities that address a need identified by the agency while ensuring that it aligns with the learning outcomes of the academic course.
-Academic Service-Learning placements serve as an experiential process for students that may involve primary source material from which students can draw new frames of reference, perspectives and knowledge.
+Community Engaged Learning focuses on the mutual benefit of participating students and community agencies.
+U of T faculty and staff, in collaboration with the community partner, design placement activities that address a need identified by the agency while ensuring that it aligns with the learning outcomes of the academic course.
+Community Engaged Learning placements serve as an experiential process for students that may involve primary source material from which students can draw new frames of reference, perspectives and knowledge.

-Aboriginal Studies offers Indigenous Theory, Research and Methods (ABS460H1), a course in which Service Learning is built into the curriculum.
-Students are paired with various Aboriginal Organizations across Toronto aiding these organizations with various projects and day-to-day operations.
-Students from the 2012/2013 Research Methods course had the following to say about their experience with Service Learning:
+Aboriginal Studies offers Indigenous Theory, Research and Methods (ABS460H1), a course in which Community Engaged Learning is built into the curriculum.
+Students are paired with various Aboriginal Organizations across Toronto, aiding these organizations with various projects and day-to-day operations.
+Students from the 2012/2013 Research Methods course had the following to say about their experience with Community Engaged Learning:

-“The Service Learning placement at the Native Canadian Centre of Toronto has afforded me opportunities to both give and receive.
+“The Community Engaged Learning placement at the Native Canadian Centre of Toronto has afforded me opportunities to both give and receive.
 Not only do I staff an advisory committee, but actively participate in decisions that affect my community; not only do I help provide a holiday meal, but take part in the feast with community; and while conducting research at the direction of the First Story Project, I learned more about my community’s past, present and future.
-Service Learning at NCCT is ceremony”.
+Community Engaged Learning at NCCT is ceremony.”

-“My Service Learning placement allowed me to work with members of the Indigenous theatre community, providing me with practice in creating respectful and reciprocal relationships within an artistic organization.
+“My Community Engaged Learning placement allowed me to work with members of the Indigenous theatre community, providing me with practice in creating respectful and reciprocal relationships within an artistic organization.
 Within a research methods course, I feel it is essential to move beyond the theoretical into realms where we can experience the realities of what fieldwork might entail.
-Service Learning provided the indispensable practical component”.
+Community Engaged Learning provided the indispensable practical component.”